 The Centre for Planetary Science and Exploration hosts the only planetary science graduate specialization in Canada.
 This specialization emphasizes original student research; small group discussion of literature and current developments; an interdisciplinary approach; and hands-on experience gained through laboratory and/or field work.
 Graduates of this specialization have gone on to careers in industry, government and academia.

 - PhD - 12 Terms (4 years)

 - Full-time study

 - The Collaborative Specialization does not provide additional funding beyond what the student receives through their home department.
-Please visit the Physics & Astronomy or the Department of Earth Sciences program description pages for more information about their funding packages.
+Please visit the Physics & Astronomy, Department of Earth Sciences, Electrical and Computer Engineering, or Geography program description pages for more information about their funding packages.

 Applicants (domestic and international) are encouraged to apply for the following scholarships:

 - Natural Sciences and Engineering Research Council (NSERC)